Treason Act 1351: Origin

 Joseph Story wrote: "This statute has ever since remained the pole star of English jurisprudence upon this subject."
-Although some of the treason statutes enacted between 1352 and 1640 lost their importance over time, notably those of Henry VIII regarding his supremacy, 25 Edw 3 was the law in force cited by judges during the reign of Charles I. When Thomas Wentworth, 1st Earl of Strafford was charged with high treason his attorney argued "the statute ever makes the Treason", insisting Strafford had not committed treason by the statute 25 Edw.
+Although some of the treason statutes enacted between 1352 and 1640 lost their importance over time, notably those of Henry VIII regarding his supremacy, 25 Edw.
+3 was the law in force cited by judges during the reign of Charles I. When Thomas Wentworth, 1st Earl of Strafford was charged with high treason his attorney argued "the statute ever makes the Treason", insisting Strafford had not committed treason by the statute 25 Edw.
 3. Despite an accusation of common law treason, since Treason by statute could not be proven, the House of Commons passed a bill of attainder against Strafford, who was subsequently executed, over the objections of the king.

-Content
+Provisions

 The act distinguished two varieties of treason: high treason and petty treason (or petit treason), the first being disloyalty to the Sovereign, and the second being disloyalty to a subject.
 The practical distinction was the consequence of being convicted: for a high treason, the penalty was death by hanging, drawing and quartering (for a man) or drawing and burning (for a woman), and the traitor's property would escheat to the Crown; in the case of a petty treason the penalty was drawing and hanging without quartering, or burning without drawing; and property escheated only to the traitor's immediate lord.